liviajakob/js-interactives/README.md

-# Interactives for Remote Sensing learning platform
+# Interactives for Remote Sensing Learning Platform
 A collection of interactives for a Remote Sensing learning platform of the University of Edinburgh

 Developed by Livia Jakob.